micharbet/CLE/README.md

 _The shell improvements :-)_

 CLE contains following bash tweaks:
- - colorized prompt with server time and exit code highlight (customizable)
+ - colorized **prompt** with server time and exit code highlight (customizable)
- - customizable aliases and functions
+ - personalized and customizable **aliases** and functions
- - history tweaks (personalized history for multi-admin environment, timestamps etc)
+ - **history** tweaks (personalized history for multi-admin environment, timestamps etc)
  - shell options
- - controlled with comman 'cle'
+ - controlled with command `cle`
- - ssg - the ssh wrapper (read below)
+ - **ssg** - the ssh wrapper (read below)
- - self contained help
+ - self contained **help**

 ### CLE setup

-All the above functionality is incoded into single file and no other executalbes are needed.
+All the above functionality is encoded into __single file__ and no other executalbes are needed.
 Run this file in the current shell using dot

     . clerc

-The CLE is configured and you can make this permannet with command
+The CLE is configured now and you can make this permannet with command

     cle deploy user